Chairman and CEO Gary Kaplan, MD, FACP, FACMPE, FACPE

 - Virginia Mason received the 2016 America’s 100 Best Hospitals Award™ from Healthgrades.
 Virginia Mason ranks among the top 2 percent of more than 4,500 hospitals evaluated nationwide for its consistent, year-over-year superior clinical performance across a broad spectrum of care as measured by Healthgrades.

 - Virginia Mason received the 2016 Distinguished Hospital Award for Clinical Excellence™ from Healthgrades.
 As an award recipient, Virginia Mason ranks among the top 5 percent of the more than 4,500 hospitals evaluated by Healthgrades.
 It is the only hospital in Washington state to receive the award six consecutive years (2011-2016).

-- For the 10th consecutive year, The Leapfrog Group named Virginia Mason one of the Top Hospitals in the United States.
+- For the 11th consecutive year, The Leapfrog Group named Virginia Mason one of the Top Hospitals in the United States in 2016.
 Virginia Mason is the only hospital in Washington state to receive the Top Hospital award.
 Also, it is the only hospital in the nation named a Top Hospital every year since the recognition program began in 2006.

 - Virginia Mason was named one of the “Most Wired” health systems in the nation in 2016 for the fifth consecutive year by Hospitals & Health Networks magazine, the publication of the American Hospital Association.